matthew-brett/gitwash/gitwash/development_workflow.rst

 ================

-* Keep your ``master`` branch clean of edits that have not been merged to the main ipython_ development repo.
-Your ``master`` then will follow the main ipython_ repository.
+* Keep your ``master`` branch clean of edits that have not been merged to the main gitwash_ development repo.
+Your ``master`` then will follow the main gitwash_ repository.
 * Start a new *feature branch* for each set of edits that you do.
 * If you can avoid it, try not to merge other branches into your feature branch while you are working.